Economic impact of the COVID-19 pandemic: Television

 The COVID-19 pandemic has shut down or delayed production of television programs in several countries.
 However, a joint report from Apptopia and Braze showed a 30.7% increase in streaming sessions worldwide on platforms such as Disney+, Netflix, and Hulu during the month of March.

 Video games

-The pandemic also affected the video game sector to a smaller degree.
 As the outbreak appeared in China first, supply chains affected the manufacturing and production of some video game consoles, delaying their releases and making current supplies scarcer.
 As the outbreak and pandemic spread, several keystone trade events, including E3 2020, were cancelled over concerns of further spread.
 The economic impact on the video game sector is not expected to be as large as in film or other entertainment sectors as much of the work in video game production can be decentralised and performed remotely, and products distributed digitally to consumers regardless of various national and regional lockdowns on businesses and services.

 Medicine

-The pandemic led to a boom in medicine-related elements such as plastic surgery.
+The pandemic led to a boom in plastic surgery.